PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 Let's look at the result for the system with the dimer.
 We recall that the dimer can be closed or open.
 And these states are separated by a high energy barrier to transition from one to the other.
 In the latent space, we obtain a 76 dimensional ball.
 When sampling from a 76 dimensional Gaussian and then transforming it with our (trained) network, we obtain samples, where no particles clash.
-The resulting configurations,One possible statistic is the free energy difference.
-In the following image we can see the black line that was obtained by classical sampling methods.
-The green points are samples generated with the boltzmann generators.
+One possible statistic is the free energy difference.
+Free energy difference can measure the thermodynamic stability between two states.
+It is the amount of energy required to transition from one to the other and thus describing the likelihood of a transition.
+In our case the difference is measured to the state with the lowest energy (closed state).
+In the following image (figure <a href="#FreeEnergy">7</a>) this difference is plotted against the distance of the dimer particles.
+The black line was obtained by classical sampling methods.
+The green points are samples generated with the boltzmann generators, which are very close to the black line.
+The intervals around some green points are the standard errors from 10 independent repeats.

 <figure align="center">
     <div name="FreeEnergy">